-Finding something new amid the familiar
+Finding something new on the familiar Nashua River Rail Trail

 How did I not see this before?
 It’s a granite marker along a trail crossing the New Hampshire-Massachusetts border, plain as day.
 Somehow, I had never seen this, even though I have walked this trail maybe a hundred times.